dustykeyboard/programming-the-other-stuff/outline.md

 ## Deployment

+> Push to production on a Friday afternoon?

 Deployment is how you get your code into production.

 In the past, it might be FTPing a `.zip` file to a server, unzipping the file and moving it into place.
 Or FTPing the modified files directly.